gauri25bce10070/Contact_Book_Management_System/README.md

 Test Action	What You Should Check:

--Add Contact:	Enter a name, phone number and email.
+- Add Contact:	Enter a name, phone number and email.
 The system should say “Contact Added Successfully!”

--View Contacts:	All previously added contacts should be listed clearly with name, phone, and email.
+- View Contacts:	All previously added contacts should be listed clearly with name, phone, and email.

--Search Contact:	Type a contact name (in upper/lower case).
+- Search Contact:	Type a contact name (in upper/lower case).
 The system should show the matching contact details.

--Delete Contact:	Enter the name of an existing contact.
+- Delete Contact:	Enter the name of an existing contact.
 It should be removed and show “Contact Deleted Successfully!”

--Search/Delete: Non-Existing Contact	Try searching or deleting a name that does not exist.
+- Search/Delete: Non-Existing Contact	Try searching or deleting a name that does not exist.
 The system should show “Contact Not Found!”

--Empty List Case:	If no contacts exist, selecting View Contacts should show “No contacts available!”
+- Empty List Case:	If no contacts exist, selecting View Contacts should show “No contacts available!”

 Expected Behavior:

--The program should not crash even if the user inputs empty or wrong values for names.
+- The program should not crash even if the user inputs empty or wrong values for names.

--The menu should reappear after every action until you choose Exit.
+- The menu should reappear after every action until you choose Exit.

 # Future improvements